• Skip to primary navigation

 If you quickly get tired of leftover turkey, consider turning white meat turkey, sweet potatoes, mashed potatoes, homemade cranberry sauce, and more into healthy dog food using leftover turkey recipes.

-If you have any recipes that call for chicken, you can easily substitute turkey.
+If you have recipes that call for chicken, you can easily substitute turkey.
 You can even use your slow cooker to make it easy.

 Eliminate trash